SD46 Home Schooling

 - SD46 SPIDER programs provide direct support to parents who have chosen to have their children learn at home.

 - Students register with their catchment area school and contacts the Elementary or Project/Secondary SPIDER principal to discuss their interest in the program.

 - Students are eligible to receive a British Columbia Dogwood Graduation Certificate upon completion of their high school studies.

-- For more on distributed learning in BC, visit the Ministry of Education’s distributed learning information page.
+- For more on online learning in BC, visit the Ministry of Education’s distributed learning information page.